spike-project/spike/README.md

-# README #
+# What is SPIKE ? #

-The **SPIKE** program.
-A collaborative development for a FT-spectroscopy processing program.
+**SPIKE** a collaborative development for a FT-spectroscopy processing program.

-# Release
-This is the version 0.99.2 - January 2019
+*This is the version 0.99.3 - March 2019*

-MANY improvements and corrections have been made, and where available in the `devel` brach.
-There are now available in the default release.

-Complete history in the [release_notes.md](release_notes.md) file.

-## What is SPIKE ? ##

 **SPIKE** is a program that allows the processing, the display and the analysis of data-sets obtained from various Fourier-Transform spectroscopies.
 The name stands for **S**pectrometry **P**rocessing **I**nnovative **KE**rnel.